Model-View-Controller Pattern in Java: Streamlining Java Web Development

 Also known as

-To separate an application into three interconnected components (Model, View, Controller), enabling modular development of each part independently, which enhances maintainability and scalability.
+To separate an application into three interconnected components (Model, View, Controller), enabling modular development of each part independently, enhancing maintainability and scalability.
+Model-View-Controller (MVC) design pattern is widely used in Java applications for web development and user interface separation.

 Real-world example